 As we said before, you cannot prevent all cracks to your teeth.
 Sometimes there is nothing you can do to prevent dental trauma.
 The good news is that a cracked tooth is an easy fix for your Jacksonville, Florida dentist, but keeping your composure will make her job much easier.
 When you crack your tooth make sure to clean the area and keep sugar and decay-causing foods away from the tooth as much as possible.
 Do this by brushing your teeth, gently, after it has cracked.
 If it is too painful to brush, rinse your mouth with an antiseptic mouthwash.
 Next call our office and schedule an appointment.
 We will do our best to get you in as soon as possible.
 If we are closed, make sure that you keep the area clean until the dentist can see you.

-What We Do For Your Cracked Tooth
+What We Do to Care For Your Cracked Tooth

 Cracked teeth are painful and prohibitive for our patients.
 If you crack your tooth, we know how serious the issue can be and will get you in the office as soon as possible to fix the situation.
 Cracks can compromise the enamel even more and lead to chips and breaks which can expose the sensitive dentin and pulp of the tooth.
 Further, even if a crack is not painful, it can create a perfect place for bacteria to proliferate and decay to develop.
 If you have a cracked tooth your Jacksonville, Florida dentist will most likely seal the crack with a composite resin.
 After she has cleaned it and ensured that there is no decay to compromise the tooth, she can bond this resin to the tooth and make the seam undetectable.
 If the crack is quite severe, a crown, or inlay may be necessary, it all depends on the degree of trauma.

-If you crack your tooth this holiday season, make sure to contact your Jacksonville, Florida dentist right away.
 Fixing a crack in November can mean protecting your teeth for the festivities set in December.
 Happy Thanksgiving!